-• Option 1: Full-Time After School Care until 6:00 p.m. - \$70.00 per student/week

-Full-time is considered attendance for 5 days per week.
-Should you choose to participate in Enrichment Classes, the cost of those classes (excluding instrument rental and/or books) is included in your tuition of \$70/week.
-Priority for the Enrichment Classes are given to Full-Time After School Care participants who are enrolled up to 6 p.m. daily.
+Option 1: Full-Time After School Care until 5:30 p.m. - \$85.00 per student/week Full-time is considered attendance for 5 days per week.
+Should you choose to participate in Enrichment Classes, the cost of those classes (excluding instrument rental and/or books) is included in your tuition of \$85/week.
+Priority for the Enrichment Classes are given to Full-Time After School Care participants who are enrolled up to 5:30 p.m. daily.
 Tuition is paid each Monday and is due in full.

-• Option 2: Drop-In Care 3:00 p.m. - 6:00 p.m. - \$15 per student/day
+• Option 2: Drop-In Care 3:00 p.m. - 5:30 p.m. - \$18 per student/day

 This is for those times when occasional care is needed.
-Please remember to notify the Front Office and your child's homeroom teacher before 1:00 p.m. on the day(s) when your child will "drop-in" to Tidewatch.
+Please remember to notify the Front Office, the Tidewatch Director, and your child's homeroom teacher before 1:00 p.m. on the day(s) when your child will "drop-in" to Tidewatch.
 Drop-in care is totaled each Friday and your weekly balance is due in full the following Monday.

-Option 3: Enrichment Class(es) - \$15 per student/day
+• Option 3: Enrichment Class(es) - \$18 per student/day

 TIDEWATCH offers a variety of after school enrichment classes.
 Enrollment in these Enrichment Classes is done each Trimester.
-All students enrolled in an Enrichment Class are obligated for one full trimester of fees for the number of days in the trimester for the selected class(es).
+All students enrolled in an Enrichment Classare obligated for one full trimester of fees for the number of days in the trimester for the selected class(es).
 Fees are paid weekly each Monday in full.
 Students will participate in regularly scheduled Tidewatch activities before and after their enrichment class(es).
 Space in each Enrichment Class is limited and is offered on a first-come, first-serve basis with priority given to Full-Time After School Care participants.
-The pick up time is when Tidewatch ends at 6:00 p.m.
+The pick up time is when Tidewatch ends at 5:30 p.m.
 Please visit http://riverviewcharterschool.org/TIDEWATCH for a current schedule and class description information for Enrichment Classes.

 TIDEWATCH offers a 5% discount when entire session balances are paid in full before the start of the session/trimester.
 TIDEWATCH also gives a 10% sibling discount for subsequent siblings enrolled in the same after school program/class.
-Discounts do not apply to Morning Care.